awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-create-role.md

 }
 ```

-### Sample policy for an AWS owned CMK<a name="mwaa-create-role-aocmk"></a>
+### Sample policy for an AWS owned key<a name="mwaa-create-role-aocmk"></a>

-The following example shows an execution role policy you can use for an [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk)\.
+The following example shows an execution role policy you can use for an [AWS owned key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk)\.

 ```
 {